BrenoGdS/llm-microservice-observability-demo/README.md

 4. Exercise `/api/chat`, then inspect traces/generations inside the Langfuse UI to review prompts, completions, latency, and token usage emitted by `LangfuseChatModelListener`.
 5. Leave `langfuse.enabled=false` whenever Langfuse isn’t reachable to skip the extra HTTP calls.

+## Testing Steps

+6.2 Testing: With the OpenTelemetry collector running from Step 6.1, run Boot with the OTLP endpoint set, then check logs or Langfuse UI for traces.

 ## Roadmap (next up)
 1. Langfuse-based observability (ChatModelListener + OpenTelemetry).
 2. Conversation memory backed by Redis.